jMetal/jMetal/docs/component.rst

 architecture allow metaheuristics to be highly configurable without the need of defining sub-clases .
-Furthermore, the templates are observable entities, according to the Observer pattern, so observers entities can register into them and be notified when the state of the algorithm changes (e.g., a real chart observer can receive the population after each algorithm interation to plot it).
+Furthermore, the templates are observable entities, according to the Observer pattern, so observers entities can register into them and be notified when the state of the algorithm changes (e.g., a real chart observer can receive the population after each algorithm iteration to plot it).

 Contrarily to the approach adopted in jMetal 5.0, in jMetal 6.0 the new architecture is not going to replace the former one.
-There are some reasons for this, starting with the aforementioned comment about jMetal users who are comfortable with the current implementation and are probably not interested in learning another way of developing or using the algorithms.
+There are some reasons for taking this decision, starting with the aforementioned comment about jMetal users who are comfortable with the current implementation and are probably not interested in learning another way of developing or using the algorithms.
 Another reason is that algorithms having tightly related components can be difficult to be implemented with the component-